Pain after partial knee replacement – what to do?

 • Electrotherapy.

-• Prosthesis revision: In the event of loosening or misalignment.
+• Prosthesis revision: In cases of loosening or misalignment.

-• Extension to total endoprosthesis: If osteoarthritis progresses in other joint areas.
+• Extension to total endoprosthesis: In cases of progressive osteoarthritis in other joint areas.

 1. Progressive joint wear

-• Even after a successful operation, signs of wear and tear can occur in the non-prosthetically treated knee area.
+• Even after successful surgery, wear and tear can occur in the non-prosthetically treated knee area.

 • Those affected complain of pain behind the kneecap.

-• Solution: Depending on the severity, adjustment of therapy or surgical intervention.
+• Solution: Depending on the severity, adjustment of the therapy or surgical intervention.

 3. Loosening of the prosthesis

-• Can be triggered by material fatigue or insufficient bone substance.
+• Can be caused by material fatigue or insufficient bone substance.

 • Treatment options include revision surgery.